schleichardt/play-coffee-qunit/README.md

 # play-coffee-qunit
 A plugin to write QUnit tests with CoffeeScript and run tests in browser or in console.
 It is a spare time project.
+Use it a your own risk.
+Support can be dropped at any time and APIs may change.
 For now it is for play 2.0.4.

 ## Licence